Karma3Labs/ts-lens/README.md

 ### Non-Personalized User Recommendation (Global Rankings):

-This endpoint generates a global list of rankings based on different strategies specified in the configuration file.
-The API computes and caches the global rankings using the `yarn compute` command.
-Clients can fetch the cached global rankings for each strategy through the exposed server.
+The Non-Personalized User Recommendation, also known as Global Rankings, provides a list of globally popular users.
+These rankings are created through different strategies as defined in the configuration file.
+By running the `yarn compute` command, the API calculates and caches these global rankings.
+Clients can subsequently access the cached global rankings for each strategy via the exposed server.

+All the strategies currently supported share the same pretrust list which includes the protocol's Originals (OGs), but each strategy employs different localtrust matrices.

+- `Followship`: This strategy is based solely on user followings.
+For every instance where user A follows user B, an edge is created in the localtrust graph with a weight of 1.

+- `Engagement`: This strategy takes into account follows, mirrors, and comments to generate the localtrust.
+If user A interacts with user B in any of these ways, an edge is created with a weight calculated as: `follow (which is always 1) * 6 + mirrors_count * 8 + comment_count * 3`.

+- `Creator`: This strategy works similarly to the Engagement strategy but also incorporates collectsNFTs.
+The weight of each edge is calculated as follows: `follow (which is always 1) * 6 + mirrors_count * 8 + comment_count * 3 + collectNFT_count * 12`.

+Each of these strategies provides a unique perspective on user reputation, allowing for diverse and dynamic global rankings.

 ### Personalized User Recommendation (Who to Follow): The